 There are no current guidelines to prevent lipoma.

 Lipomas.
-The Merck Manual of Diagnosis and Therapy website.
+Merck Manual Professional Version website.
 Available at:

 Lipoplasty.
 American Society of Plastic Surgeons website.
 Available at: